elutins/MSDS_DTSA/5301/README.md

-### Final Project Video
+### Final Project R Markdown

-This subrepo contains the final project video for DTSA 5301
+This subrepo contains the final project R markdown file for DTSA 5301